 Occupations and Workforce

-Elkland is a blue-collar town, with 41.37% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Elkland is generally considered to be a blue-collar town.
+41.37% of the Elkland workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Elkland is a borough of sales and office workers, service providers and professionals.
 There are especially a lot of people living in Elkland who work in office and administrative support (10.03%), sales jobs (7.87%) and teaching (5.84%).

 Setting & Lifestyle